 The Other Benefits of Being a

-Most (travel) bloggers are not interested in money.
-The vast majority of bloggers do not try to make money, and most of the bloggers who actually do earn money make less than you could make working at convenience store.
+Many (travel) bloggers are not interested in money.
+Most of the bloggers who actually do earn money make less than you could make working at convenience store.
 Some dedicated bloggers generate a decent side income, or even a full-time living, while a small handful of bloggers make really, really good money.
 So, if there generally is no good money in the activity, why blog at all?

 Blogging has several side benefits.
 Blogging can be very fulfilling because it leads you to research a subject that you are passionate about.
 Whether you are interested in beaded jewelery or high-end yachts, you will learn things you never expected, and receive feedback and comments from others who, as odd as it may seem, also travel from port to port taking pictures of other people’s boats, or spend hours on end trying to create the perfect spiral hemp weave.